containers/shortnames/README.md

 "fedora"="registry.fedoraproject.org/fedora"
 ```

 All aliases must be specified in the new “aliases” table.
-Using the upper
+Using the above
-registries.conf file, Podman will resolve “fedora” immediately and securely to
+'registries.conf' file, Podman will resolve “fedora” immediately and securely to
 “registry.fedoraproject.org/fedora”.
 We are currently assembling a public list
 of short-name aliases that can be used across the community.
 Multiple Linux
-distributions and companies have expressed interest in collaborating the
+distributions and companies have expressed interest in collaborating with the
 container engines, to help registry their images.

 ## Goal

 The goal of this REPO is to gather a list of shortnames from the community, to
-allow distributions to ship them in there distributions.
+allow distributions to ship them in their distributions.
 The idea is this list
-could be added to the default registries.conf file shipped by a distro.
+could be added to the default 'registries.conf' file shipped by a distro.

 This list is in the open to guarantee fairness.
 We do not want this to be a
 free for all land grab, so we will base the list of images on well images
 at well known registries and distributions.

 In the case of a conflicts, we will base the shortname on the original source of
 the image.
-For example if the Fedora image is available at docker.io as well
+For example if the Fedora image is available at 'docker.io' as well
-as registry.fedoraproject.org, we will grab it from fedoraproject.
+as at 'registry.fedoraproject.org', we will grab it from fedoraproject.

 I am sure over time their might be further rules designed if this turns out to
 be a problem.